Developer Experience with AI Coding Agents: HTTP Behavioral Signatures in Documentation Portals: Broader Implications for Developer Experience

-The UX and design of documentation and developer guides are becoming secondary concerns as activity migrates to IDEs and AI agents.
-Developers and engineers increasingly cannot access the information they need through traditional site navigation; they rely instead on AI tools to retrieve and synthesize it.
+The UX and design of documentation and developer guides may become less central to some interactions as activity migrates to IDEs and AI agents.
+Developers and engineers may increasingly rely on AI tools to retrieve and synthesise information that they would otherwise access through traditional site navigation.
 AI browsers such as Perplexity Comet, Google Chrome with Gemini, and ChatGPT's browsing mode, as well as AI crawlers, are changing how developers consume content.
 Developers interact with developer portals via free-text fields embedded in AI browsers or agents; as a result, the observed single-request access patterns suggest that traditional A/B testing and UI interaction measurement approaches may require fundamental rethinking in AI-agent-dominated traffic environments.
-Users do not need to notice individual UI elements; AI browsers read HTML text, including button alt text.
-Button color and placement become secondary to content structure and machine-readability.
+Users do not need to notice individual UI elements; AI browsers can read HTML text, including button alt text.
+In such workflows, content structure and machine-readability may become more important than button colour and placement.